-a.
+- a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur?

-This is a non-project action that covers the entire city and does not include site-specific development.
-Development applications will evaluate light or glare potential from future proposals at the time of application.

-b.
-Could light or glare from the finished project be a safety hazard or interfere with views?

-This is a non-project action that covers the entire city and does not include site-specific development.
-Creating a safety hazard is not anticipated with any future development of school properties.

-c.
-What existing off-site sources of light or glare may affect your proposal?

-N/A - This is a non-project action that covers the entire city and does not include site-specific development.

-d.
-Proposed measures to reduce or control light and glare impacts, if any:

-N/A - This is a non-project action that covers the entire city and does not include sitespecific development.
-Regulations that will apply to future development include BDMC 18.70 addressing lighting/ dark sky, as well as any design standards in effect at the time of project permitting.
+What time of day would it mainly occur? - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Site specific development would evaluate these impacts at the time of the development review. - b.
+Could light or glare from the finished project be a safety hazard or interfere with views? - N/A This is a non-project action that covers the entire city and does not include site-specific development. - c.
+What existing off-site sources of light or glare may affect your proposal? - N/A This is a non-project action that covers the entire city and does not include site-specific development. - d.
+Proposed measures to reduce or control light and glare impacts, if any: - N/A This is a non-project action that covers the entire city and does not include site-specific development. - Regulations will apply to future park development and related capital facility projects including BDMC 18.70 addressing lighting/ dark sky as well as any design standards in effect at the time of project permitting.